SSModelGit/MuKumari.jl/README.md

 ### TODOs:

-General:

-* Fix the Plots.jl pre-compilation issue.
-Probably need to add it explicitly to the manifest or load order.

 Steps necessary to get Crux's IQLearn working:

 * 1. Fix the state/observation vectorization conversion via the POMDPs `convert_s` function.